0liverFlow/HookPhish/README.md

 ```
 <img width="1512" alt="image" src="https://github.com/0liverFlow/HookPhish/assets/64969369/4988edd2-a07e-47d3-9304-180a3dd25d64">

-#### Warning⚠️: Do not put the API key between double quotes, only copy and paste it!
+#### ⚠️ Warning: Do not put the API key between double quotes, only copy and paste it!

 After properly configuring the API keys, you should be able to get more information using the -f/--file option followed by the config.ini file.
 ```